losonczylab/sima/doc/source/tutorial.rst

 Automated segmentation
 ......................
-An :class:`ImagingDataset` object can be automatically segmented with a call to its :func:`segment` method.
-The arguments of the :func:`segment` method specify the segmentation approach to be used, an optional label for the resulting set of ROIs, and additional arguments specific to the particular segmentation approach.
-In the example below, an imaging dataset object is segmented with the ``'ca1pc'`` method designed for segmenting CA1 pyramidal cells.
+The SIMA package implements a number of approaches for automated segmentation.
+To use one of the approaches, the first step is to create an object encapsulating the approach and a choice of parameters.
+For example, an object representing the approach of segmenting a single-plane dataset with spatiotemporal indpendent component analysis (STICA) can be created as follows:

+    >>> import sima.segment
+    >>> ca1pc_approach = sima.segment.PlaneCA1PC(num_pcs=5)

+Once the approch has been created, it can be passed as an argument to the :func:`segment` method of an An :class:`ImagingDataset`.
+The :func:`segment` method can also take an optional label argument for the resulting set of ROIs.

     >>> dataset = sima.ImagingDataset.load('example.sima')
-    >>> rois = dataset.segment('ca1pc', 'auto_ROIs', num_pcs=5)
+    >>> rois = dataset.segment(ca1pc_approach, 'auto_ROIs')
-    >>> dataset.ROIs.keys()  # view the labels of the existing ROILists ['auto_ROIs']

 Editing, creating, and registering ROIs with ROI Buddy ......................................................